AsadKhan911/JavaScript_Learning/README.md

 1. Clone or fork the repository.
 2. Navigate to the folder of your chosen topic.
-3. Explore the notes and examples.
+3. Explore the notes and examples

 Happy learning!😊